 The WAN-IFRA youth engagement and news literacy programmes have several core objectives since efforts began in 1991:

-- to teach understanding and appreciation of the role of newspapers in a democratic society and the fundamental values of free expression, debate, tolerance and openness for which the press stands;
+to teach understanding and appreciation of the role of news publishing in a democratic society and the fundamental values of free expression, debate, tolerance and openness for which the press stands;

-- to encourage reading, and particularly the reading of newspapers and magazines, not only for the development of the industry but also because a free press, widely read, is fundamental to the democratic process.
+to encourage reading, and particularly the reading of news, not only for the development of the industry but also because freely disseminated journalism, widely read, is fundamental to the democratic process.

-The World Association of Newspapers and News Publishers conducts readership development activities in several areas affecting the newspaper print medium and supporting digital information services including research, resource creation, educator development and networking.
+The World Association of Newspapers and News Publishers conducts audience development activities in several areas affecting news publishing including research, resource creation, educator development and networking.